-From 6 April 2016, you no longer need to be providing ‘regular and substantial’ care to be entitled to a carer’s needs assessment.
+You do not need to be providing ‘regular and substantial’ care to be entitled to a carer’s needs assessment.

-Under the new law, if you need support in your caring role (or you are likely to do so in the future), your local council has a duty to offer you a carer’s needs assessment.
+If you need support in your caring role (or you are likely to do so in the future), your local council has a duty to offer you a carer’s needs assessment.
 This applies to carers of all ages.

 The person who carries out your carer’s needs assessment – usually a social worker, care worker or occupational therapist (OT) – will want to know what matters to you and what help you need to maximise your own well-being.
 This might include information and advice, training, emotional support or a short break.